JiayuanWen/Lunam-Surface/README.md

 ## Install tutorial
-1. Download a zip from here.
+1. Download a zip from [here](https://github.com/JiayuanWen/Lunam-Surface/releases).
-2. Extract the folder in zip to a location of your choice.
+2. Extract the "game" folder in zip to a location of your choice.
-3. Run "Lunam Surface" in folder. \
+3. Run "Lunam Surface" in "game" folder. \
 <sub>(Optional) You can create a shortcut of "Lunam Surface" to your desktop</sub>